CodingThrust/CenterOfQSTWebsite/config.md

 # RSS (the website_{title, descr, url} must be defined to get RSS)
 generate_rss = true
-website_title = "Center of Quantum Science and Technology" website_descr = "A theme lab about quantum devices, quantum control, quantum software and quantum material at Advanced Material Thrust, Function Hub, Hong Kong University of Science and Technology (Guangzhou)" prepath = get(ENV, "PREVIEW_FRANKLIN_PREPATH", "CenterOfQSTWebsite") # In the third argument put the prepath you normally use website_url = get(ENV, "PREVIEW_FRANKLIN_WEBSITE_URL", "codingthrust.github.io") # Just put the website name
+website_title = "Center for Quantum Science and Technology" website_descr = "A theme lab about quantum devices, quantum control, quantum software and quantum material at Advanced Material Thrust, Function Hub, Hong Kong University of Science and Technology (Guangzhou)" prepath = get(ENV, "PREVIEW_FRANKLIN_PREPATH", "CenterOfQSTWebsite") # In the third argument put the prepath you normally use website_url = get(ENV, "PREVIEW_FRANKLIN_WEBSITE_URL", "codingthrust.github.io") # Just put the website name